domluna/pubmedFastRAG/README.md

 ## Timings

-On my machine after JIT compilation here are the RAG timings (in seconds)
+On my machine, after JIT compilation, here are the RAG timings (in seconds):

 ```
 Time taken for RAG 0.09114909172058105